ioallocate/client-server/README.md

 ### Server

 Should handle up to 1000 clients using a thread pool (Not tested).
-Displays connection status and server health via an ImGui-based GUI.
+Displays connection status and server health via a native C Based Interface.
 Allows dumping and viewing detailed client information.